-">0% revenues from oil and gas exploration, production, refining, transportation and/or storage i) Arctic Oil and Gas Exploration:
+">0% revenues from oil and gas exploration, production, refining, transportation and/or storage

 This category evaluates oil and gas related activities' share of total company's revenue.
 Assessments are made for producers, refiners, transporters, and companies engaged in storage (proxy: revenues).